 Introduction to Disk Speeds (Tiered Storage)

-Local storage has a specific "disk speed" that defines the performance characteristics associated with the local storage.
+Local storage ("disks") each have a specific "disk speed" that defines the performance characteristics associated with the local storage.
 CloudControl will allow you to decide which performance characteristic a given Cloud Server disk should utilize based on the disk speed.
 Each local storage volume is treated independently in terms of its performance.
 Disk speeds allow the user to select a level of performance that is focused on the intended function of the disk.
 For example, log file storage might require a lower level of performance while database files may require a faster level of performance.
 Because the disk speed can be set at an individual disk level, a given Cloud Server can have different disk speeds depending on how they plan to use the disks.
 Different disk speeds are available in a given data center location.

 The "disk speed" associated with each Server is visible in the Manage Server dialog of the Admin UI in a row that is shown underneath the associated Controller with the position and size of the individual disk: